 - Camera: My go-to cameras are the GoPro Session, my Canon digital SLR and IPhone 6.

-- Fully charged battery pack: I usually always bring this while traveling, and although I didn’t bring one to Iceland because I knew we’d have a car charger, it still could be useful to have.
+- Fully charged battery pack: I usually always bring this while traveling.
+Although I didn’t bring one to Iceland because I knew we’d have a car charger, it still could be useful to have.

 - Adaptor: This link will show you the type used in Iceland.

-- Pack towel: Having a towel is useful for showering but also for the many hot springs around Iceland.
+- Pack towel: Having a towel is useful for showering.
+It’s also useful to have for the many hot springs around Iceland.
 A pack towel in particular is great because it generally dries quickly.

 - Head lamp: In April the sun is already starting to set late in Iceland, but a headlamp is useful if you are seeing the country by van.
 It’s also useful for night hikes and for those middle of the night bathroom runs.

-- Thermal water bottle: I’d take a an insulated water bottle for keeping some tea warm on a hike, but also for use as a water bottle.
+- Thermal water bottle: I’d take a an insulated water bottle for keeping some tea warm on a hike.
+It can also be used as a hot water bottle heater on a cold night.
 I always take one of these while traveling!

-- Toiletries: In addition to the basics, I would make sure to have good conditioner and moisturizer because the hot springs will dry your skin and hair out!
-I also took a travel pack of tissues, which I used for many things, including as toilet paper when there wasn’t any available at some of the camp spots.
+- Toiletries: In addition to the basics, I would make sure to have good conditioner and moisturizer.
+The hot springs will dry your skin and hair out!
+I also took a travel pack of tissues, which I used for many things.
+It was especially useful as toilet paper when there wasn’t any available at some of the camp spots.
 I also took face wipes and my favorite ones are these.

 - Snacks: It may sound silly that I’ve included this, but I was really happy that I had stuffed random granola bars and wine gummies into my bag.
 Iceland is so expensive and it was nice to have some food in the van that was easy to access and cheap.